Dashi Broth

 Understanding the key chemical compounds helps explain why dashi broth pairs well with certain ingredients.

-Primary umami compound in kombu seaweed; creates savory, mouth-coating sensation that enhances perception of other flavors
+Primary umami compound from kombu seaweed; creates savory, mouth-coating sensation

 Quick Tips